twentyOne2x/attnmarkets-docs/pages/mechanics/how-it-works-nontechnical.md

 - reads your **historical revenue data** (onchain traces, indexers, dashboards),
 - looks at:
   - level and stability of income,
-  - concentration (is it all from one product or many?),
+  - concentration (is it all from one position or many?),
   - volatility and drawdowns,
 - and derives **risk limits** for that revenue account.